naqviali505/Pipes-and-FIFO/README.md

 # Pipes-and-FIFO
 Pipes

-This task creates a named pipe ‘mStreamChannel’.
+This code creates a named pipe ‘mStreamChannel’.
 On the writing end, the Writer sends about 580000 integers to the pipe.
 The data is not to send as a whole.
-Your job is to send the data in the following format.
+Data us sent in the following format.
 MaxIterations = 5000
 ChunkSize = 29
 IntegerPerChunks=4